TSchotter/webserver-tomb/docs/4-requestHandling/forms.md

         );
     }

-    // Send results as HTML
+    // Send results as HTML (modify this to suit your needs) res.send(`
-    res.send(`
         <h1>Search Results</h1>
         <p>Searching for: "${query}" in category "${category}"</p>